Do you want to start a blogging career but don’t know where to get started?

 According to an estimate, WordPress empowers 27% of the total websites in the world.
 Now, WordPress has two types, wordpress.org and wordpress.com.
-The wordpress.org is a self-hosted platform, which means it provides you with the source files and you upload on your hosting server to launch the blog.
+WordPress.org is a self-hosted platform, which means it provides you with the source files and you upload them to your hosting server to launch the blog.
 There is a cost involved in it, for example, you would have to purchase a web hosting account, a WordPress theme, domain, and a few plugins.

-You can download the guide to install the WordPress (self-hosted) blog.
+You can launch your WordPress blog through this tutorial.
 However, there are other blogging platforms like Medium, Blogger, and Tumblr, which are also popular but the pro-bloggers prefer self-hosted WordPress mostly.

 4. Opting the useful tools

 The use of some great tools is imperative to the growth of a blog.
 Consider no harm in finding useful, affordable, and recommended blogging tools to use on your blog.

 You might be thinking: why do I need the tools in the first place?